scds/github-pages/lessons/lesson3.md

 {: .note }
 > You may receive a 404 error, but after a minute, your website will appear with the content from index.md as the landing page.
 >
-> By default, GitHub Pages expects at least one file in the root folder named index.md.
-This file becomes the homepage for the web page (i.e. index.md is translated to index.html.)
+> By default, GitHub Pages expects at least one file in the root folder named `index.html`.
+Jekyll, however, lets us also use `index.md`.
+This file (either `index.html` or `index.md`) becomes the homepage for the web page.

 - Your page will look rather basic (it may look different depending on what you put in your index.md).
 This is because we haven't provided GitHub with a Jekyll theme for our content.
 In the next section, we'll take a look at Jekyll, the different themes available to us, and how to set it up.